-Grades for this course will be determined by considering four weighted components: movie logs, discussion presentation, two writing assignments, and a final exam.
+Grades for this course will be determined based on performance on movie logs, discussion participation, two writing assignments, and a final exam.

 - Expository Essay = 20%

 - Study Guide = 20%

 You will take a final exam that will test your understanding of the concepts covered in the professor's lectures delivered this quarter.
 Beginning with the introductory lecture about popular culture, there are 11 lectures total.

 The final is CLOSED book with no collaboration permitted.
 No use of electronic devices is permitted, unless part of a pre-arranged disability accomodation.
 No access to the internet is allowed.

 You are required to bring your own UCD 2000 SCANTRON SHEET (red) to the final exam as well as your own #2 pencil.
 For more information about this form, see the Center for Educaitonal Effectiveness Test Scoring web page.
 You do not need any paper, calculators, or anything else.